 Outdoor education trips are an important part of school life.
 Our Westbourne Awards are a sequence of expeditions that start small and grow as the children grow.
-As well as being great fun, the trips give the children the change to explore their strengths, to find new ways of working together and see the power of fantastic teamwork.
+As well as being great fun, the trips give the children the chance to explore their strengths, to find new ways of working together and see the power of fantastic teamwork.

 Westbourne Award Introduction: In Year 3, the children spend the day at the setting of their Year 4 Westbourne Award and take part in two adventure challenges.
 They use a variety of skills including listening, cooperating, working together, patience, trust and problem solving.